seri037/llcppg/llpkgstore.md

 - `c`: the original C library version.
 - `go`: the converted version.

-We have to consider about the module regenerating due to [toolchain](#llpkgcfg-structure) upgrading, hence, the relationship between the original C library version and the mapping version is one-to-many.
+We have to consider about the module regenerating due to [generator](#llpkgcfg-structure) upgrading, hence, the relationship between the original C library version and the mapping version is one-to-many.

 `llgo get` is expected to select the latest version from the `go` field.